HOW DO I MAKE AN EXPENSES CLAIM?

 You may also be asked to complete other forms when you are holding events or specific activities.
 We will try to create a complete list of these below:

-- Events on Squares Form - if you are doing something on Square 3 that involves music or soemthing out-of the-ordinary, or if you want to use Squares 1,2,4,5 or 6, then you will need to fill this in and bring it to the SU Societies Office
+- Events on Squares Form - if you are doing something on Square 3 that involves music or something out-of the-ordinary, or if you want to use one of the other squares on campus, then you will need to fill in this form and bring it to the SU Societies Office for signing.
+(Either one or three weeks' notice will be required, depending on your event.)

 - Risk Assessment - all your regular and one-off activities and events should be the subject of a risk assessment.